 If you’ve ever had goals and dreams that didn’t come true, you’re not alone.
-An incredible 92% of people say that the goals and resolutions they set for themselves each year never get achieved.
-With stats this high, there must be something in common that’s holding them back.
+The truth is that 92% of people say that the goals and resolutions they set for themselves each year never get achieved.
+With a percentage this high, there must be something that’s holding them back.

-A surefire way to determine whether you need a mindset tune-up is to answer this question: Are you regularly accomplishing your goals and living your dreams?
+A surefire way to determine whether you need a mindset tune-up is to answer the question: Are you regularly accomplishing your goals and living your dreams?
 If you answered “yes,” read on, and you’ll probably recognize why.
-If you said “no,” these steps could be game-changing for you.
+If you said “no,” the following seven steps could be game-changing for you.

 We live in a skillset-driven society that emphasizes learning new skills and improving the ones we’re weakest at.
 This often fosters the belief that we need more education in order to achieve our goals.
 Some people go back to school, others take seminars and workshops or read books, always looking for that silver bullet skillset that will make everything fall into place.

-3. Flip the switch – Once you’ve identified your top negative thoughts, you need a way to stop them from holding you back.
-The best technique I know for this is something I call “flip the switch,” which moves thoughts from negative to positive.
+- Flip the switch – Once you’ve identified your top negative thoughts, you need a way to stop them from holding you back.
+A good technique for this is something called “flip the switch,” which moves thoughts from negative to positive.

 Often, just taking one positive step in the right direction is enough to shut those ANTs up.
 Prepare yourself by creating a list of if/then statements ahead of time.